angular-ui-tree/angular-ui-tree/README.md

 - `itemRemoved` callback: When a sub-item is removed.
 - `itemAdded` callback: When a sub-item is added.
 - `itemMoved` callback: When a sub-item is moved from a node to another node.
-- `orderChanged` callback: It's only fired if the item drag & drop under the same parent node.
+- `orderChanged` callback: Is only fired if the dragged item gets dropped at the same parent node.
+- `itemClicked` callback: When an item is clicked.

 #### Parameters
 - `scope`, `sourceScope` or `sourceItemScope` is the `scope` object of the dragging item